sveljko/base41/base41.md

 embedded system, so you're fine with added complexity of an encoding "higher" than Base41.

-At long last, put the encoded data in a XML attribute (string), like:
+If your application can handle it, put the encoded data in a XML attribute (string), like:

     <some-tag base41="ABC" />

+At long last, one can construct an almost infinite amount of BYOA variants that work well with XML.

 ## Any interesting examples?